Yousinator/Math-For-Computing/README.md

 ## Usage

-This repository can be used with certain projects that require certain mathematical algorithms.
+This repository can be used with specific projects that require certain mathematical algorithms.
 This repo has the algorithms written in both C lang and Java with universal documentation for each algorithm to be applied with all languages.

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 * If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/Yousinator/Math-For-Computing/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.